On the stability of the annulus for the torsion of multiply connected domains: Abstract

 \section{Abstract}

-We establish a quantitative version of the isoperimetric inequality for the torsion of multiply connected domains, among sets with given area and with given joint area of the holes.
+We establish a quantitative version of the isoperimetric inequality for the torsional rigidity of multiply connected domains, among sets with given area and with given joint area of the holes.

-Since the optimal shape is the annulus, we investigate how a given domain approaches an annular configuration when its torsion is close to the optimal value.
+Since the optimal shape is the annulus, we study how a domain approaches an annular configuration when its torsional rigidity is close to optimal.
 Our result shows that when the torsional rigidity is nearly optimal, the domain $\Omega$ must be close to an annulus.

 \textsc{Keywords:} Laplace operator, stability, comparison results.\\ \textsc{MSC 2020:} 35J05, 35B35, 35B45.